-There are a few ways you might default on your mortgage.
-The most common being if you stop making your monthly payments.
-But there are other ways you might inadvertently break your home loan contract and send your mortgage into default.
-They include not paying your property taxes (due annually), not paying your homeowners insurance, transferring the title to a new owner without your lender’s permission or severely damaging the property and value of your home.
+Other ways to break a home loan contract and send a mortgage into default include not paying property taxes or homeowners insurance, transferring the title to a new owner without the lender’s permission, or severely damaging the property and value of the home.

-So, what happens when your mortgage goes into default?
-As soon as you break your contract or stop paying on the loan, the lender can demand payment on the outstanding balance.
-This is called “accelerating the debt.”
+If you’re 30 days overdue on your last mortgage payment, the lender can demand payment on the outstanding balance by enacting an acceleration clause.
 Most lenders will send you a letter before they accelerate the debt to give you a chance to catch up.

-Let’s say you’re unable to pay the outstanding balance.
-The next step the lender takes is to foreclose on the home.
-This process usually isn’t instantaneous – federal law requires lenders to wait 120 days before foreclosing on a home (though the process varies from state to state).
+If you’re unable to pay the outstanding balance, the lender’s next step is foreclosing on the home.
+This process usually isn’t instantaneous – federal law requires lenders to wait 120 days before beginning the foreclosure process (though the process varies from state to state).

-Once your lender begins the foreclosure process, they’ll take control of the property and you’ll need to leave your home.
-The good news is, there are plenty of steps you can take to avoid this process from happening.
+Once your lender completes the foreclosure process, they’ll take control of the property and you’ll need to leave your home.
+The good news?
+You can take various steps to keep this process from happening.

 How To Avoid Mortgage Default

-As soon as you start having issues paying your mortgage, come up with a repayment plan.
-Whether that means finding a temporary or second job to help with income flow, evaluating your spending habits or dipping into savings, get ahead of the problem.
+As soon as you start having issues paying your mortgage, come up with a plan.
+Whether that means finding a temporary or second job to help with income flow, evaluating your spending habits or dipping into savings, be proactive about solving the problem.

 Work On A Plan With Your Lender

-Remember, banks don’t want to foreclose on your home.
+Remember, lenders don’t want to accelerate mortgages or foreclose on homes.
 Most lenders would rather work with you to find a way to keep you from defaulting on your mortgage.

 Here are our recommendations for solving your mortgage default crisis: